-In my opinion, there are four basic pull ups that form the foundation of pull up mastery.
-Not every fitness program will agree but you will see all of these commonly in nearly every gym, and especially the Marine Corps.
-If you’re learning how to do more pull ups to score high on the Marine Corps Physical Fitness Test, learning and practicing multiple techniques will help!
+In my opinion, there are four basic pull-ups that form the foundation of pull-up mastery.
+Not every fitness program will agree but you will see all of these commonly in nearly every gym, especially the Marine Corps.
+If you’re learning how to do more pull-ups to score high on the Marine Corps Physical Fitness Test, learning and practicing multiple techniques will help!

 Chin up: narrow grip, palms face toward you.

-Weighted pull ups: adding extra weight to your pull ups by wearing a weight vest or using a belt to dangle a weight between your legs.
-I wouldn’t attempt this with kipping pull ups because the weight will swing.
+Weighted pull-ups: Add extra weight to your pull-ups by wearing a weight vest or using a belt to dangle a weight between your legs.
+I wouldn’t attempt this with kipping pull-ups because the weight will swing.

-When you’re lowering yourself, try to not use your legs at all, and let your whole weight of your body pull you down as you resist with the arms.
+When you’re lowering yourself, try to not use your legs at all, and let the whole weight of your body pull you down as you resist with the arms.
 This is called a negative repetition.
-Negative reps are instrumental in learning how to do more pull ups!
+Negative reps are instrumental in learning how to do more pull-ups!

 When working out with a friend, you can have them help you over the bar, then take as long as possible to lower yourself.
 Marines will often help each other with additional negative reps when they “can’t” do anymore.